XiaoXiao-Woo/PanCollection/README.md

 3. write a new model in folder of PanCollection/UDL/pansharpening/models/*modelName*/model_*modelName*.py.

-Note that when you add a new model into PanCollection, you need to update  PanCollection/UDL/pansharpening/models/`__init__.py` and add option_*modelName*
+Note that when you add a new model into PanCollection, you need to update  PanCollection/UDL/pansharpening/models/`__init__.py` and add option_*modelName*.py.

 **Others**
 * if you want to add customized datasets, you need to update: